dishea8/dishea8/README.md

+# Diana Shea
 ### Hi there 👋

 - 🌱 I’m currently learning about web development and studying Information Technology at Loyola University Chicago.

 - 😄 Pronouns: She/Her/Hers

+- ⚡ Fun fact: I wrote a book about getting started with yoga.
+Check it out: _Ready For Yoga_
 -
 <!--
 **dishea8/dishea8** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.